 Plus, the state has become a major transportation hub thanks to interstate highways like I-70, I-25, and I-76 as well as the Denver International Airport (DIA).
-Not only has DIA been ranked the fifth-busiest airport in America, but it also helps anchor thousands of aviation jobs.
-And a lot of those jobs can be found at the state's 76 public use airports or the 16,700 logistics and transportation-related companies.1
+The state economic development office points out that not only has DIA been ranked the fifth-busiest airport in America, but it also helps anchor thousands of aviation jobs.
+And a lot of those jobs can be found at the state's 76 public use airports or the 16,700 logistics and transportation-related companies.

-All totaled, these sectors support the annual employment of more than 214,500 Coloradans.1
+All totaled, economic development office data indicates that these sectors support the annual employment of more than 214,500 Coloradans.

 7. Sustainable Energy

 Colorado is consistently recognized as a leader in sustainable energy development.
-In fact, this state was the first one in America where voters approved a clean-energy standard.1 As a result, many companies within this sector have taken notice and moved or expanded their operations to the state.
+In fact, as the economic development office points out, this state was the first one in America where voters approved a clean-energy standard.
+As a result, many companies within this sector have taken notice and moved or expanded their operations to the state.
 For example, wind-energy manufacturers have taken root in places like Broomfield.
 And many other jobs in solar and wind technology are being generated by the state's power utilities as well as many other companies.